 Anybody can make a referral.
 If the child's situation does not appear to be improving the staff member with concerns should press for re-consideration.
+Parental consent is not required for referrals to statutory agencies.

 If the concern relates to radicalization then it may instead be made to the Channel programme.
 Details of the processes are contained within the 'Keeping Children Safe in Education' document.